Several years ago we discovered the ease and relaxation of global travel. We love to explore and pass on what we have learned.

 Packing for a cruise is a challenge.
 The storage space in your cabin is somewhat minimal, and if you're flying overseas, there are weight restrictions for checked bags.
 Here are some tips from a seasoned cruiser to put you on par with the veteran travelers for your next cruise.

-Pack a Large Scarf for Cruising in Europe
+Pack a Large Scarf for Cruising and Touring in Europe

 If you’re traveling in summer, chances are that you will be dressing for the heat.
-However, if you’re going to visit the many beautiful and picturesque churches and basilicas remember that there is a dress code—basically, no exposed shoulders.
+However, as you go from port to port you’re going to visit the many beautiful and picturesque churches and basilicas, remember that there is a dress code—basically, no exposed shoulders.
 This applies to men and women.
 A large scarf solves the problem.
 Simply wrap it around your shoulders to enter a basilica.
 When you're done you can stuff it in your backpack or tie it around your waist.

 In some churches, there is also a policy for men not to wear hats or have exposed knees.
 Though this is rare, be prepared for the possibility.

 Think Layering for Alaskan Cruising

 Excursions in Alaska require some forethought, and believe me—you do not want to come unprepared.
 You may be fine on deck or in port, but if you’re standing on a glacier in the afternoon without good gear, you will likely be miserable.